Decomposition of free cumulants: Motzkin cumulants of orthogonal replicas

-if replicas $a_1, a_2$ have different labels.
-Thus let us assume that Motzkin cumulants vanish when the replica labels are not identical for words of lenght $m<n$.
-We will show that $K_w(a_1, \ldots, a_n)=0$ for $|w|=n$.
-By Theorem 8.1 and a repeated use of Lemma 9.1(2), we have
+Assume now that the assertion has already been proved for all Motzkin words of length smaller than $n$, constant words being covered by Case 1, and let $|w|=n$.
+By Theorem 8.4 and repeated use of Lemma 9.1(2), we have